-“His position in varṇāśrama, his wealth, learning, youthfulness, beauty, strength, or amount of followers is not a consideration.
+“His position in varṇāśrama, his wealth, learning, youth, beauty, strength, or amount of followers is not a consideration.

 ataeva yini karilena nāmāśraya

-“Thus, anyone who takes shelter of the Holy Name will avoid criticizing sādhus.
-Indeed, that is his dharma.
+“Thus, anyone who takes shelter of the Holy Name will avoid criticising sādhus.
+Indeed, that is his inherent nature.

-“A devotee who takes shelter of the Holy Name and engages in pure bhakti is the very form of bhakti.
-A ‘devotee’ who is without bhakti is ugly and monsterous.
+“A devotee who takes shelter of the Holy Name and engages in pure bhakti is the very embodiment of bhakti.
+A ‘devotee’ who is without bhakti is ugly and monstrous.

 ataeva aparādhe tathā pariṇati

 “A person who criticises a sādhu has no standing in bhakti.
-Therefore, his offense makes him averse (towards bhakti).
+Therefore, his offence makes him averse (towards bhakti).

 sādhu-saṅga sādhu-sevā ei dharmācare

-“A devotee avoids criticizing sādhus and should be devoted to them.
+“A devotee avoids criticising sādhus and should be devoted to them.
 Association with sādhus and serving them is the real practice of dharma.

 asat-saṅga-tyāge haya vaiṣṇava-ācāra